 This is a very special edition of Chicken Doodle Soup.
 I'm including an excerpt from my book, Into the Light: Traveling between peace and pain.
-I've made the full book available to read for free by including a pdf on my website.
-If you'd like, you can go directly to reading the free e-book here.
+Sign up to receive the free e-book here.

 Dear lovely Reader,